The Best Baby Shampoo

 Formulas that won’t leave either of you in tears

-The best baby shampoo should be as gentle as possible, leaving hair clean but avoiding ingredients that could dry or irritate delicate skin.
-After talking with dermatologists and chemists and testing 16 of the most promising brands on our own heads, we found our top picks: a range of products from national chains and up-and-coming companies that deliver on their promise of stress-free bath time.
+The best baby shampoo should be as gentle as possible, leaving hair clean but avoiding ingredients that could dry or irritate delicate skin — or lead to bath-time tears.
+After talking with dermatologists and chemists, digging into the ingredients labels of 87 options, and testing 16 of the most promising brands on our own heads, we found our top picks: a range of products from national chains and up-and-coming companies that deliver.

 A gentle formula from a tried-and-true name in baby care.
 This shampoo relies on plant-based surfactants to clean, rinses out easily, and leaves hair feeling soft.